DataDog/documentation/content/en/logs/archives/_index.md

 However, after creating or updating your archive configurations, it can take several minutes before the next archive upload is attempted.
 Logs are uploaded to the archive every 15 minutes, so **you should check back on your storage bucket in 15 minutes** maximum to make sure the archives are successfully being uploaded from your Datadog account.

-In case Datadog detects some broken configuration, the corresponding Archive is highlighted in the configuration page.
+In case Datadog detects some broken configuration, the corresponding archive is highlighted in the configuration page.
 Check on the error icon what actions to take in order to fix it.

 {{< img src="logs/archives/archive_validation.png" alt="Check that your archives are properly set up."  style="width:75%;">}}

 ## Configure Multiple Archives

-In case mulitple archives are defined, logs enter the first archive whose filter they match on.
+In case multiple archives are defined, logs enter the first archive whose filter they match on.
 So it is important to order your archives carefully.

 For example, if you create a first archive filtered to the `env:prod` tag and a second archive without any filter (the equivalent of `*`), all your production logs would go to one storage bucket/path, and the rest would go to the other.